 1. Efficiency and Affordability

 Festoon lights are affordable as they don’t need occasional maintenance and repair due to their robust nature.
 The lighting fixtures don’t cost an arm and a leg to buy and install because they are DIY and easy to install.
 As if that’s not enough, waterproof festoon lights provide high illumination by creating an unforgettable ambience while remaining stable regardless of the weather conditions.
-Opt for LED festoon lights last as long as 20,000 hours compared to traditional incandescent festoon systems which may only last 400 hours.
+Opt for LED festoon lights which last as long as 20,000 hours compared to traditional incandescent festoon systems, which may only last 400 hours.

 2. Withstands Harsh Weather Conditions

 Waterproof festoon lights are designed to withstand harsh weather conditions like rain, extreme heat, and heavy storms.
 Commercial quality festoon lights are ideally constructed with UV-resistant rubber, which adds to their durability.
 UV-Resistant rubber can withstand Australia’s harsh outdoor conditions much better than regular plastic-coated cables and will prolong the products working life.